 Even if you’ve never been arrested, you can lose a significant degree of liberty, along with your good name, if someone files for an order of protection against you.
 Restraining orders are supposed to protect victims of violence, but in our practice of more than 25 years, we’ve seen restraining orders used time and again to target individuals for a variety of purposes.
-That’s why Largey Law is committed to providing aggressive defense for individuals who have been targeted for an order of protection.
-We provide capable legal representation at court hearings to protect your rights to due process.
+That’s why Largey Law is committed to providing aggressive violent crimes defense for individuals who have been targeted for an order of protection.
+Our Mount Dora restraining order lawyers provide capable legal representation at court hearings to protect your rights to due process.

 There are four types of “orders of protection against violence,” which we know commonly as restraining orders, geared toward different scenarios in which violence might take place.
 They are:

 - Repeat violence — This order does not require a domestic relationship.
-The petitioner must testify that there has been two instances of violence by the person to be restrained.
+The petitioner must testify that there have been two instances of violence by the person to be restrained.

 - Dating violence — This order covers persons who have or have had a continuing romantic relationship.
 A person who has been the object of violence has standing to petition, as do the parents of a minor who is the object of dating violence.

 - Sexual violence — This order is meant to protect anyone who has been the victim of one incident of sexual battery; a lewd or lascivious act committed upon, or in the presence of, a person younger than 16; luring or enticing a child’s sexual performance; or any other forcible felony where a sexual act is committed or attempted.
 The victim or the parents of a minor victim have standing to file.